jbreizh/imagepainting2/README.md

 # ImagePainting2

-Update of ImagePainting, but i want to keep the first version.
+New version of ImagePainting, but i want to keep the first version.
 So here is the second version.

 Basically the same, the main difference is that i give up the smartphone app.
 Phonegap is dead (so no easy way to compile it for android) and iOS is so closed that i can't make an app without paying....
 Now the frontend is directly store and serve by the ESP8266 as a webpage.
 It work for any device with a decent browser (computer, android and iOS....).

 Everything seems to work with the last board/tool/library upgrade (july 2023).

 ## Introduction